Congratulations to our 2018-2019 Individual Award winners!

 The Susan Jung Award is given by the Asian-American Student Association (AASA) and the South Asian Cultural Exchange (SACE) to honor an undergraduate in the Asian-American Community of Junior or Senior standing who has shown outstanding commitment and passion to Vanderbilt through cultural and/or political education.
 The winner of this award receives a $500 total check from the two sponsoring organizations.

 This award was established in 1989 in memory of Thomas M. Weser, a German exchange student who was killed while attending Vanderbilt.
 Each year, the Weser Award recognizes an international student who has demonstrated an unusually strong commitment to intellectual life, cross-cultural appreciation, and personal integrity.
 Weser Award recipients are typically active in student organizations, community service projects outside of the classroom, and maintain a solid record of academic performance.

 William Aaron Pathfinder Award

-This award acknowledges two undergraduate students whose uncommon community service efforts and leadership skills demonstrate vision, creativity, and innovation.
+This award will acknowledge a deserving student whose uncommon community service efforts and leadership skills demonstrate vision, creativity, and innovation.
 Named in recognition of William Aaron (’89), whose own path finding led to the creation of the Office of Volunteer Activities–now the Office of Active Citizenship and Service–this award also celebrates Vanderbilt University’s extraordinary history of service to the community.

 Back to top